-Indiana offers protections for young drivers, bans texting while driving, and has a strict belt law (safety experts calculate that seat belts save an estimated 348 lives in Indiana).
-While applauding those laws, Advocates for Highway and Auto Safety urges the state to adopt all-rider motorcycle helmet law and mandatory ignition interlocks for DUIs, a device that tests for alcohol on the breath and won't let the ignition turn on if it detects it.
+Indiana offers protections for young drivers, bans texting while driving, and has a strict belt law.
+While applauding those laws, Advocates for Highway and Auto Safety urges the state to adopt all-rider motorcycle helmet law and mandatory DUI ignition interlocks (which are devices that test for alcohol on the breath and won't let the ignition turn on if detected).

 Safe Driving Laws - Indiana

 |Mandatory seat belts||All drivers and passengers required to wear seat belts; drivers can be pulled over if a person in the car is not buckled up|